 - Taking measures to cope with stress, such as meditation, reading, taking a walk, or doing other activities to promote relaxation.

-- Eating a healthy diet full of fruits, vegetables, whole grains, and lean proteins.
-This can help you maintain a healthy weight, which is important in supporting healthy joints.
+- Eating a balanced diet full of fruits, vegetables, whole grains, and lean proteins.
+This can help you maintain a moderate weight, which is important in supporting joint health.